darklakefi/sdk-on-chain/README.md

 The SDK includes internal chain state tracking functions:
 - **`load_pool`**: Loads pool data for internal state tracking
 - **`update_accounts`**: Updates internal state with latest chain data
 - **`get_order`**: Exception helper that bypasses internal cache and fetches the latest order state directly from the chain.
 This is used to help reduce on-chain calls when only the order is needed.
+Also exports `Order` struct.

 ## 🚀 Quick Start